-The application period for the 2021 RiverHealth Stewardship Program Grants is now open.
-Grants of up to $30,000 are available to groups that seek to improve the health of watersheds located within the surface water areas served by Clackamas Water Environment Services (WES).
+The application period for the 2023-24 RiverHealth Stewardship Program Grants is now open.
+Grants of up to $30,000 are available to groups seeking to improve the health of watersheds within the surface water areas served by Clackamas Water Environment Services (WES).

 Community groups, businesses, schools, nonprofits, student groups, faith organizations, neighborhood or business associations, and service groups are welcome to apply.